 - Transpersonal psychology

 - Pathwork (Pierrakos)

 - Antroposophy (Steiner)

 - Other traditions, among which philosophy, mythology, taoism & confucianism & buddhist psychology.

 Early in life I became interested in depth psychology, as I experienced tremendous inner and outer conflicts that could not be solved by cognitive or behavioral approaches.
 Since then, I have been in a continuous process of therapy and self-development.
 My personal experiences have contributed to a genuine understanding of the depths and complexities of the psyche and the obstacles in the development of consciousness.

 Master of Science in depth psychology and graduated as a licensed Jungian analyst from the Academy for Depth Psychology in the Netherlands.

 Master of Arts in communication from the University of Amsterdam.

-Extra time will be charged for by mutual agreement and depending on an individual’s financial situation.
+Extra time will be charged for by mutual agreement.

 I am a certified Jungian psychoanalyst and member of two professional associations in the Netherlands and Belgium: Jungiaanse Vereniging voor Analytisch Therapeuten (JVATN; registration no. 12006) & Register Beroepsbeoefenaren Complementaire Zorg (RBCZ; registration no. 105008R).